department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/start.md

 To register as a VOSB or SDVOSB, you’ll need to apply through the Vets First Verification Program.
 [Apply online](https://www.vip.vetbiz.gov/).

-Our VA-certified Verification Assistance Counselors and Verification Program Webinars and Town Halls can help guide you through the process.
+Our VA-certified Verification Assistance Counselors—and Verification Program Webinars and Town Halls—can help guide you through the process.
 If you use these pre-qualification resources, you can help speed up the decision on your application.</br>

 [Find a VA verification counselor in your state](https://www.va.gov/osdbu/verification/assistance/counselors.asp).</br>
 [View Verification Program webinars on how to apply for the first time or for reverification](https://www.va.gov/osdbu/verification/you_asked_we_listened.asp).